Kelvin96-Analyst/SQL-Analysis-Project/README.md

 ```

 #### 6. All States from state_lookup that are missing from pasta_production in 2021.
+Identified states present in `state_lookup` but missing pasta production entries for 2021 to address data completeness and reporting gaps.
 ```sql
 SELECT COUNT(DISTINCT s.state_name) AS missing_states_in_2021
 FROM state_lookup s